 Protecting and restoring forests, and improving forest management practices could reduce greenhouse gas emissions by 7 billion metric tons of CO2 annually — the equivalent of taking 1.5 billion cars off the road for a year.
 REDD+ projects (projects that Reduce Emissions from Deforestation and Forest Degradation (REDD) and/or sequester carbon through reforestation [the “+”]) play a particularly promising role in this context.
 They include site-specific project activities to reduce and remove emissions that have proven to be highly effective at stopping deforestation and degradation, along with direct community engagement and the establishment of clear carbon rights which help to maximize a country’s climate and sustainable development outcomes in a robust and credible way.

 Due to emerging new market opportunities there is a growing consensus about the need for and value of nested REDD+ projects, i.e., projects that are nested (or integrated) within national or subnational REDD+ accounting systems.
 Verra is actively advancing the development of new requirements and guidance for such REDD+ project nesting — which will eventually be included in Verified Carbon Standard (VCS) Program documents.

-Verra has therefore launched a public consultation on key high-level concepts that we are considering in order to advance VCS REDD+ project nesting and proposed updates to the Jurisdictional and Nested REDD+ (JNR) Requirements to better support jurisdictional REDD+ program development.
+Verra launched a public consultation on key high-level concepts that we are considering in order to advance VCS REDD+ project nesting and proposed updates to the Jurisdictional and Nested REDD+ (JNR) Requirements to better support jurisdictional REDD+ program development.

 REDD+ project nesting would provide multiple benefits for projects as well as national governments, local communities and forests by: